Lower Zambezi National Park, Zambia

 The game viewing in the area is excellent - large herds of elephant bulls are seen almost every day, as well as good populations of lion and some great leopard sightings.
 Also notable are large herds of buffalo, good sightings of kudu, and smaller predators such as hyena, honey badger (the camp is close to a honey badger den), civet, genet and various species of mongoose.
 The Lower Zambezi is a superb environment for wild dog, and these can sometimes be seen (with increasing frequency) near Old Mondoro.

-Old Mondoro has just four tented and thatched rooms, each with an en-suite bathroom with flush loo and constant hot water.
+Old Mondoro has just four tented and thatched rooms, each with an en-suite bathroom with flush loo, wonderfully powerful shower and a lovely bath - there is constant hot water and the baths are particularly refreshing.
+There is a superb new family room comprised of two interconnecting rooms, each with an en-suite bathroom.
 Reached by a sandy path, each room has either twin beds or a double bed, and a veranda with a day bed and comfortable chairs, along with a selection of reading material.
 There are plug points for charging batteries, and the canvas walls of the chalets are rolled down and secured at night, when spirit lamps are also placed in the rooms.